-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+The graduates and loan types to include and exclude in order to fill out CDS H4 and CDS H5 are listed below:

-Include:
+INCLUDE:

-- 2022 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2021 and June 30, 2022. - Only loans made to students who borrowed while enrolled at your institution. - · Co-signed loans.
+✓ 2023 undergraduate class = all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2022 and June 30, 2023.

+- ✓ Only loans made to students who borrowed while enrolled at your institution. - ✓ Co-signed loans.